Ye2018/14_product_crud/01bad/log.md

 ## Bootstrap

 It is link is [Home page of Bootstrap](https://getbootstrap.com/).
 Bootstrap provides us with a lot of templates for start up our web page.
-In this project, *table*, *button* and *form* are copied and modified from bootstrap.
+In this project, <style>*table*(color: blue;)</style>, *button* and *form* are copied and modified from bootstrap.
 However, bootstrap has been developed into different versions.
 The version used in current project is [v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

 If for some reason, css file provided by Bootstrap cannot be linked, we can download the file.